How to Switch IT service provider? | IT Support | Technowand

 Talk to your new IT Service Provider – you want to make sure that you can have a good relationship with them.
 You should talk to them about all the things you don’t like about your current arrangement – this is to ensure that the new provider can actually fix these problems AND so they are aware of them.

 You should also talk about the things that you really like about your old provider so that they will continue with the new provider.
 There is no point in changing providers to get something fixed if you lose the things that you liked.
 Get both – you deserve it!
 Make sure you ask them if you will get access to Microsoft Teams – 5 Reasons Why Businesses of All Shapes And Sizes Love Microsoft Teams.

 Meet With Your New Provider

-Your new provider will want to meet with you – you are going to be partners after all.
+Your new IT service provider will want to meet with you – you are going to be partners after all.
 They will want to find out about you and your business.
 They should have as many questions for you as you have of them.

 They will want to find out about your current setup – what your infrastructure is like.
 This is so that they can give you a good idea of the costs involved with getting you to where you want to be.